The fuel injection system is in direct interaction with the engine management system. For more information, please see chapter 6.

 This subsystem consists of the following elements: fuel pump, fuel pressure regulator, fuel receiver and injectors.

-The fuel pump is electrically driven.
+The fuel pump has an electric drive.
 Through the fuel intake, gasoline enters the pump, passes through the shut-off valve, enters the fuel filter and is supplied to the fuel receiver and injectors.
-Constant pressure in the injectors is maintained due to the presence of a fuel pressure regulator.
-From the regulator, excess gasoline is directed back to the tank through the fuel outlet line.
+Constant pressure in the injectors is maintained by the presence of a fuel pressure regulator.
+From the regulator, excess gasoline is directed back to the tank via the fuel return line.

 The solenoid type needle injector body contains a solenoid valve, a plunger and a needle valve.
-When voltage is applied to the solenoid valve winding, the needle valve rises and fuel under pressure is sprayed from the tip.
-The amount of fuel injected is determined by the period of needle raising (period of voltage supply to the solenoid valve winding).
+When voltage is applied to the solenoid valve winding, the needle valve is raised and fuel is sprayed under pressure from the tip.
+The amount of fuel injected is determined by the period of lifting of the needle (the period of voltage supply to the solenoid valve winding).

 The fuel pump relay is located in the distribution block, which is located in the engine compartment.
-Pulses are sent from the RSM to the relay winding, and the fuel pump is turned on.
-If the PCM is NOT receiving signals from the camshaft or crankshaft position sensor (when the engine does not run and does not start), the fuel pump relay turns off.
+The PCM sends pulses to the relay coil, and the fuel pump is turned on.
+If the PCM does NOT receive signals from the camshaft or crankshaft position sensor (when the engine does not work and does not start), then the fuel pump relay is switched off.